Skip to content

 Loading a Mnemonic

-Once you have either a 12 or 24-word BIP-39 mnemonic, choose Load Mnemonic on Krux's start menu (aka login menu), and you will be presented with several input methods:
+Once you have either a 12 or 24-word BIP39 mnemonic, choose Load Mnemonic on Krux's start menu (aka login menu), and choose an input method:

 Input Methods